CCom20/CCom20/README.md

 ### 👋 Hi, I'm Cole Comstock.
 Here's a little about me...

-I have always felt a pull to be analytical and creative.
-Whether selling paint, working in retail, landscaping, or trying to start a digital magazine, I was always looking for ways to create new products and improve systems.
-One day, while working with data from Google Analytics, I decided to give Python a try.
-Immediately, I fell in love with coding and analytics.
+I am analytical and creative.
+Whether selling paint, working in retail, landscaping, or starting a digital magazine, I am always looking for ways to create new products and improve systems.
+While working with data from Google Analytics, I decided to try Python, and I immediately fell in love with coding and analytics.

-Now, I am finishing up a Data Analytics certificate through the University of Denver.
+Currently, I am completing a Data Analytics certificate through the University of Denver.
 Concepts that once sounded like a monologue from Star Trek: TNG’s “Data” now seem simple.
-I have a lot more to learn and am looking forward to growing in my career and knowledge as a budding data analyst.
+While I have more to learn, I look forward to growing in my career and knowledge as a data analyst.

 **Languages**